quantumscience/books/docs/10-Anthropology/Covidism/06-perspectives.md

 ## Antidotes and Other Drugs
 ## Dangers of mRNA Solutions
 ## Totalitarian Privatization of Public Health
+- no way out for the elite
+- measures will not be lifted

 For Python installation, run this command in Terminal of your choice